Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 Understanding these entities and their relationships is crucial for designing an effective database schema.

+## Creating the Database

+In the next chapter, you will follow the steps for creating the database, the tables, and the `DatabaseService`.
+Once created, you will verify that the tables exist by creating a new connection with the **SQLTools** VSCode extension.

 ## Defining the Data Models

-Based on our domain understanding, we need to create several model classes to represent our entities:
+Based on your domain understanding, you will need to create several model classes to represent your entities:

 1. **Product**: Represents jewelry items with properties like `Id`, `Name`, `Description`, and `Price`.
 It will have foreign key references to Metal, Gemstone, and Style.
 2. **Metal**: Represents materials like gold, silver, and platinum with properties like `Id`, `Name`, and `PricePerGram`.
 3. **Gemstone**: Represents precious stones like diamonds, rubies, and emeralds with properties like `Id`, `Name`, and `PricePerCarat`.
 4. **Style**: Represents design styles like classic, modern, art deco, and minimalist with properties like `Id` and `Name`.
-5. **Order**: Represents customer orders with properties like `Id`, `OrderDate`, `TotalAmount`, and `Status`.
+5. **Order**: Represents customer orders with properties like `Id`, `OrderDate`, `CustomerName`, and `Status`.
 6. **OrderItem**: Represents items within an order with properties like `Id`, `OrderId`, `ProductId`, `Quantity`, and `UnitPrice`.

 Refer to your model classes in the previous project as guidance for creating these.
-Use dbdiagram.io, or your preferred tool, to make an ERD for this project.
+Use dbdiagram.io to make an ERD for this project.
 Your teammates and coaching team are great resources to review this with you.

-## Setting Up Database Connection

-To connect to our PostgreSQL database, we'll:

-1. Add a connection string to the `appsettings.json` file
-2. Create a **DatabaseService** class that will handle all database operations
-3. Implement methods to create a database connection and execute SQL commands

-The **DatabaseService** will be the central point for all database interactions in our application, just as it was in Harbor Master.

-## Creating the Database Schema

-Next, we'll create the database schema using SQL scripts.
-This involves:

-1. Creating a SQL script to define all the tables and relationships
-2. Implementing a method in the DatabaseService to initialize the database
-3. Ensuring the database is created when the application starts

-The SQL script will define tables for all our entities and establish the necessary relationships between them.

-## Seeding the Database
+## Defining the DTO Classes

-To have some initial data to work with, we'll seed the database with:

-1. Metals (Gold, Silver, Platinum)
-2. Gemstones (Diamond, Ruby, Emerald, Sapphire)
-3. Styles (Classic, Modern, Art Deco, Minimalist)
-4. Sample products
-5. Sample orders

-This seed data will be added using SQL INSERT statements executed by the **DatabaseService**.
-Refer to Harbor Master content to review the two strategies for seeding the database.
+Once you have your database model classes defined, you will create DTO classes to represent that form that the JSON reponses to your client will take.

+- Do all database fields need to be on each DTO?
+- Should `OrderItem` be a DTO, or should they be embedded in the `Order` DTO?

 ## Implementing Basic Endpoints

-Finally, we'll implement some basic endpoints to verify our setup:
+Finally, you will implement some basic endpoints to verify your setup:

 1. A welcome endpoint at the root URL
 2. An endpoint to get all products